PNG’s playoff path: Win, get help from Barbers Hill - Port Arthur News

 PNG’s playoff path: Win, get help from Barbers Hill

-PORT NECHES — The Port Neches-Groves Indians will need a little help to extend their playoff streak alive to eight years.
+PORT NECHES — The Port Neches-Groves Indians need a little help to extend their playoff streak to eight years.
 The last time the program missed the playoffs was 2012, after a 2-8 season.

-Texas City took control away from PNG last week when they defeated the Indians 60-34 in a rain-soaked game.
+Texas City took control away from PNG last week when it defeated the Indians 60-34 in a rain-soaked game.

 “We have to control what we can control,” PNG head coach Brandon Faircloth said.
 “That is playing our best game Friday night by beating Santa Fe.
 The approach is the same in the fact that you need a whole week to beat somebody.
 We have to come out and be ready to play.”

-Faircloth said his team has bounced back well in practice after playing a physical game where Texas City rushed for more than 600 yards.
+Faircloth said his team has bounced back well in practice after playing a physical game, where Texas City rushed for more than 600 yards.

 “They have been resilient all year long,” he said of his players.
 “This is part of sports.
 Things aren’t going to go your way sometimes.
-The way we respond really shows our character and we have been responding to adversity all year by going back to work.
-They came in on Monday ready to go, and I am really proud of that.
+The way we respond really shows our character, and we have been responding to adversity all year by going back to work.
+They came in on Monday ready to go, and I am really proud of that.”

 The Indians have more on the line than a playoff spot.